hatonthecat/linux_distro_tests/README.md

 That dropped me out of the GUI and fortunately i could uninstall lightdm as the first thing I wanted to do. "sudo apt remove lightdm" Only 779KB will be removed...
 I thought the last time I installed it it took 250MB of dependencies.
 Some linux committee probably thought it was a good idea that dependencies shouldn't automatically be removed when something is uninstalled.
 Has a distro ever made that connection?
 A friendly prompt like, "Hey, we noticed you installed this GIGANTIC dependency package(s) when you installed this lightweight module, would you like to remvoe all that junk too?"
 Thanks.

+After removing lightdm, I didn't appear to have a window mamager.
+FLWM and FLTK didn't work, although FLWM installed.

+Sudo apt-get install XDM installed something.
+After installing, it didn't start right away.
+But it did load, albeit a bit buggy.
+Still didn't get past the login screen.
+Apparently I installed the dm but no window toolkit.
+So I installed LXDE:

+ apt-get install lxdm || apt-get install lxdm-gtk3 (you probably need to type sudo apt-get install lxdm", then lxde